Rich Traditions, Lasting Memories

 At Harvard, students are encouraged to explore their interests and embrace the subjects they are passionate about.
 The College has many traditions and festivities that celebrate the arts and the diverse communities that foster them.
 Every spring, the college hosts traditional concerts, festivals, and performances that allow students to discover and enjoy the varying art forms that the Harvard Community has to offer.

-First-Year Day of Service
+Global Day of Service

-During the First-Year Day of Service, students learn about the important role service plays in the Harvard experience.
+During the First-Year Global Day of Service, students learn about the important role service plays in the Harvard experience.

 Each Harvard house enjoys its own unique traditions.
 And while these activities are steeped in history, new traditions are regularly introduced and adopted.
 From the annual celebration of International Polar Bear Day at Pforzheimer House (in which, among other things, they "adopt" a real polar bear in the wild) to the much-anticipated Lowell Tea, students enthusiastically embrace their House traditions.